 What is sexual harassment in the workplace?

 Sexual harassment is a form of unfair discrimination prohibited in the Constitution, the Labour Relations Act and the Employment Equity Act (EEA).

 The EEA’s Code of Good Practice on the Handling of Sexual Harassment defines sexual harassment as the unwanted conduct of a sexual nature which makes a person feel offended, humiliated, or intimidated.
 This definition covers harassment on grounds of sex and/or gender and/or sexual orientation.

-South Africa is expected to complete the process of ratifying the ILO Convention 190 on the Elimination of Violence and Harassment in the world of work.
+South Africa is close to ratifying the ILO Convention 190 on the Elimination of Violence and Harassment in the world of work.
 By ratifying, the country will commit to applying the convention in the national context.

 All employers must commit to a sexual harassment policy, which must be communicated to every worker and enforced by the employer.
 Employers must create a safe working environment.
 It is your right to enquire about a policy on sexual harassment in your workplace.

 The two types of sexual harassment are quid pro quo harassment and hostile work environment.

 In quid pro quo harassment, a worker tolerates it to get benefits or to avoid harm.
 For example, a worker can be offered a job promotion in exchange for sexual favours or be threatened with dismissal in the absence of sexual favours.

 Hostile work environment occurs when a worker receives unwelcome physical or verbal conduct of a sexual nature.
 The harassment is so severe to the extent that it changes the working conditions or creates an abusive work environment.

 Sexual harassment includes touching, unwelcome sexual jokes, unwanted questions about your sex life, whistling, rude gestures, requests for sex, ogling, repeated compliments of your appearance, and sexual rumours.